 This is one of those furniture projects that has me smiling.
 The simple, sophisticated, painted dresser is a showstopper.
 I used a good primer and then white latex paint for the topcoat.
-The special addition to the makeover that took it to another level is the ceramic rose knobs.
-I tried adding a girly swirly wood applique and that was overkill.
+The special addition to the makeover that took the dresser to another level were the ceramic rose knobs.
+I tried adding a girly swirly wood applique, but that was overkill.

 It was nice to get back to painting furniture after 6 weeks or so of downtime.
 If you guys read this post here, you know why I took off for a while.
-I was overwhelmed by the response to that post and hope to write a small follow up about the comments I received.
-Stay tuned.
+I was overwhelmed by the response to that post.
+Thank you everyone.

 Today is the Furniture Fixer Upper Tour and as always there is a lot of furniture makeover inspiration.
 We are sad to see Marie of the Interior Frugalista leave the tour.
 She is concentrating on other things and painting less furniture.
 She is still blogging though so no worries.

 This chest of drawers was an auction buy.
 I was in Arkansas at the time of the auction but I was able to bid online and I was the winning bidder.
 Yeah!
 I bid on several pieces but was outbid on all but 2.
 I’ll share the other piece later.

 The first step was to pop off that little wood oak leaf applique.
 It just wasn’t my style.
 I know I will get some flack for taking off this little detail and painting the wood.

 We moved on to the second problem.
 The bottom of one of the drawers was sagging and one of the blocks to hold the bottom in place had gone missing.
 Someone used duct tape to hold the bottom in place.
-Duct tape can work wonders but in this case it didn't seem to be working too well.
+Duct tape can work wonders but in this case, it didn't seem to be working very well.

 I made a small replacement wedge (or block) and used a clamp to hold it in place.
 Then I used my Ryobi brad nailer to shoot a few nails into it.